Xcel Brands (XELB)

 AI Analysis | Feedback

-Robert W. D'Loren, Chairman & Chief Executive Officer
+Robert W. D'Loren, Chairman of the Board & Chief Executive Officer

 James F. Haran has served as Xcel Brands' Chief Financial Officer since September 2011.
-Prior to this, he was the CFO of IPX Capital, LLC and its subsidiaries from June 2008 to September 2011.
-Mr. Haran also held the position of Executive Vice President, Capital Markets for NexCen Brands, Inc. from 2006 to May 2008.
-From 1998 to 2006, he was the Chief Financial Officer and Chief Credit Officer for UCC Capital Corporation.
-Before joining UCC, Mr. Haran was a partner at Sidney Yoskowitz and Company P.C., specializing in real estate and financial services companies.
+Before joining Xcel Brands, he was CFO of IPX Capital, LLC and its subsidiaries from June 2008 to September 2011.
+From 2006 to May 2008, he held the position of Executive Vice President, Capital Markets for NexCen Brands, Inc. Haran also served as Chief Financial Officer and Chief Credit Officer for UCC Capital Corporation from 1998 to 2006.
+His career began as a partner at Sidney Yoskowitz and Company P.C., where he specialized in real estate and financial services companies.

 Joe Falco, President, Chief Merchandising Officer